St Helens Man Takes On Half Marathon

 North West Cancer Research is an independent charity dedicated to putting the region’s cancer needs first by funding life-saving research and education to tackle the cause, improve the care and find the cure for cancer.

-You can support Michael as he takes on the Great North Run this September at:
+You can support Michael at:

 https://www.justgiving.com/fundraising/michael-keane14